 South Carolina assigns severe penalties to domestic violence crimes.
 Each case carries unique circumstances, such as physical injuries or a demonstrated disregard for human life, that can result in an upgrade to the charges.
 Even the least severe charge can have a substantial impact in the form of expensive fines, while more serious cases can see a maximum sentence of 20 years in prison.
 A conviction can also carry repercussions for your personal life including lost employment opportunities due to your criminal record.

-One of the first steps that should be taken after a domestic violence arrest is contacting an experienced Columbia criminal defense attorney.
+One of the first steps that should be taken after a domestic violence arrest is contacting an experienced criminal defense attorney in Columbia.
 A domestic violence attorney at TF Law, LLC can provide you with the legal representation you will need to effectively fight your charges in court.
 Contact us today to schedule an appointment for a free case consultation!